ArchiveTeam/download-tools/blip.tv/README.md

 blip.tv download script
 ========================
-This script downloads or displays to url to the original version of a video from blip.tv in the Wayback Machine, saved by ArchiveTeam.
+This script downloads or displays the url to the original version of a video from blip.tv in the Wayback Machine, saved by ArchiveTeam.

 How to use
 --------------